PhD in High Resolution Photonic Integrated Solutions for Atmospheric Sensing

 Applications are invited for a fully funded PhD studentship to work within the Photonics Group on novel photonic integrated solutions for atmospheric sensing applications.

-Funding: The studentship covers Home tuition fees and an annual stipend of £18,062 (2022-2023) (to be confirmed), increasing annually with inflation.
+Funding: The studentship covers Home tuition fees and an annual stipend of £19,688 (2022-2023), increasing annually with inflation.
 Additional support will cover consumables, books, professional memberships and travel to workshops and conferences.

 Background: Increasing emission levels of air pollution and greenhouse gases in large urban areas have become a great global concern due to their detrimental impact on people’s health and climate change.
 Strategies are in place to cut the emission levels, however, to evaluate the effectiveness of these mitigation measures, deployment of high density and high precision sensor networks are essential for accurate capturing of the spatial variability and emission hotspots in real-time.
 Photonic integration allows hundreds of photonic components to be fabricated on a single chip, and as such, this step-change in technology will deliver a low-cost, on-chip, versatile instrumentation, stabilised to metrological precision that can be deployed in high density sensor networks to accurately monitor a wide range of pollutions in real-time.
 The proposed instrumentation can also be deployed in balloon and satellite missions for in-situ probing of the constituents of the upper atmosphere, aiding the study of complex atmospheric processes to understand their influences on climate change.